 **If you’re interested in joining the Eggleston Lab please email me with your specific research interests, your CV or resume, and your current transcript: eeggleston at middlebury dot edu.
 In your email include whether you want to volunteer, work for a wage, or carry our independent research for credit.
 If you are interested in earning credit you will need to attend weekly Ecology & Evolution Subgroup meetings on Weds 12:30-1:20pm**

-Before coming to Middlebury College I spent a year as a Visiting Assistant Professor of Biology at St. Lawrence University where I taught Biology 231 Microbiology.
-Previously I worked as an adjunct faculty member at Rensselaer Polytechnic Institute and Sage College at Albany where I taught BIO 110 Environmental Issues, BIO 208L Microbiology, BIOL 2120 Intro to Cell and Molecular Biology Laboratory, and BIOL 4320 Microbiology Laboratory.
-I completed my PhD in Department of Microbiology at Cornell University in August 2015 where I worked in the Hewson Laboratory.
-My dissertation research explored aquatic bacterial and viral communities, primarily in Chesapeake Bay and the Atlantic Ocean, using a suite of molecular biological techniques.
-My full CV can be found here.
+Before coming to Middlebury College Dr. Eggleston spent a year as a Visiting Assistant Professor of Biology at St. Lawrence University where she taught Biology 231 Microbiology.
+Previously she worked as an adjunct faculty member at Rensselaer Polytechnic Institute and Sage College at Albany teaching BIO 110 Environmental Issues, BIO 208L Microbiology, BIOL 2120 Intro to Cell and Molecular Biology Laboratory, and BIOL 4320 Microbiology Laboratory.
+She completed her PhD in Department of Microbiology at Cornell University in August 2015 in the Hewson Laboratory.
+Her dissertation research explored aquatic bacterial and viral communities, primarily in Chesapeake Bay and the Atlantic Ocean, using a suite of molecular biological techniques.
+A full CV can be found here.